hasura/graphql-engine/docs/graphql/core/deployment/deployment-guides/nhost-one-click.rst

 .. note::
    Make sure to `create an Nhost account <https://nhost.io/register>`__ first.
 Nhost offers a 30-day trial with its starter plan.

-Once you're logged into your Nhost account, click the button bellow to configure your project.
+Once you're logged into your Nhost account, click the ``create project`` button below to configure your project.

 .. thumbnail:: /img/graphql/core/deployment/create-project-nhost.png
    :alt: Create a project